garrettstevenkeyes/citibike_study/README.md

 SMOTE XGBoost     |  77.72 |  88.49  | 85.97  | .87  | .504
 Logistic Regression     |  88.38 |  88.38  | 100  | .93  | .5
 SMOTE Logistic Regression     |  80.97 |  88.74  | 89.87  | .89  | .515

+Upon modeling the data it shows that the model, however, is not very effective given it possesses a low Area Under Curve(AUC) score.
+This indicates there may be some data leakage or another issue affecting the prediction.
+Applying SMOTE, however, proved effective with increasing the precision of the model, as precision is a measure of confidence in the true positives of th model.